olcf/pkpass/CONTRIBUTING.md

 # Setting up a development environment
 1. After checking out this repository, create a python3 environment (in ./venv) with `python3 -m venv venv`
+    a. source the environment with `source venv/bin/activate`
 2. Install all pkpass prerequisites into that virtual environment by running `pip install -r requirements.txt`
-3. You should be able to run the latest checked out pkpass with `./venv/bin/python pkpass`
+3. You should be able to run the latest checked out pkpass with `python pkpass.py`